akazukin5151/kpxhs/README.md

 # Configure (optional)

+- Hint: run `kpxhs --write-config` to generate the default config for further editing
 - You can fill your database path in using a config file, so you only need to enter your password upon running.
 This is how keepassxc works by default.
 The paths can be any string
     - Default: `""`
     - `Just "xxx"` will fill in the database path with the string "xxx"